Benefits of a Medical Opiate Detox

 Although you probably won’t die from the symptoms of opiate withdrawal, you can certainly die from an opiate overdose.
 Most of the people that die from opiate overdose had recently completed opiate detox.
 This is so common because, after detox, an addict does not have the tolerance he/she once had.
 In the absence of a high tolerance, an addict who completed relapse can overdose on a much smaller amount.
 This is why it is important to have the right support before, during, and after your opiate detox.

 In conclusion, a stay at a rehab facility gives addicts the care and guidance needed throughout the addiction recovery journey.
-We have been performing detox programs at The Florida House Experience since 2001.
+We have been performing detox programs at FHE Health since 2001.
 You can be sure that you are in good hands with our team of certified doctors, psychiatrists, and clinical specialists.
 The best way to save the life of an opiate addict is to give them the support that they need in an environment that provides exceptional care and outstanding medical attention.